h4mmad/Attendance-Bot/README.md

 ## The purpose of this project was to automate attendance registration of online classes at my university.
 Since classes were at 3am for me, I could not be awake and attend the classes.
-I would watch the recorded lectures at my comfort and with 2x speed saving time :)
+I would watch the recorded lectures at my comfort with 2x speed saving time :)

 ## Config